carbon-design-system/carbon-website-archive/src/content/contributing/developers/developers.md

 title: Developers
 ---

+## How to contribute

-**Welcome and thank you for contributing!** The Carbon team is committed to maintaining consistent, quality guidelines.
+The Carbon team is committed to maintaining consistent, quality guidelines.
 Below are our contributing guidelines for [carbon-components](https://github.com/ibm/carbon-components) and [carbon-components-react](https://github.com/ibm/carbon-components-react).

 ## Carbon components